pwilmart/TMT_channel_cross_talk/README.md

 ![slide 5](images/Slide5.png)

 We can compute how much of each tag's peak area comes from that actual tag.
-We see that all of the middle tags are similar and have more crosstalk issues that the tags at either end of the tag masses.
+We see that all of the middle tags are similar and have more crosstalk issues than the tags at either end of the tag masses.
 There is nothing lighter than 126C and 127 that can add to their intensities, so the crosstalk is only from heavier tags.
 Conversely, there are no heavier tags than 134C and 135N and the crosstalk only comes from lighter tags.

 ---